vighneshiyer/vighneshiyer.com/content/personal/blog/2025_04-the_new_beijing.md

 - https://chatgpt.com/c/67eddc32-75c8-8004-8610-6860a403c954 (chat about chinese uprisings and governing philosophy)
 - https://en.wikipedia.org/wiki/Hukou (another example of chinese trying to prevent the downsides of mass urbanization and population concentration that has affected Korean and Japan greatly)
+  - This has been greatly criticized within China as a method of restricting social and economic mobility, but the Chinese know they can't allow city concentration for other reasons that outweigh the one-generation time horizon.